Are essential oils safe to ingest? There is an awful lot of controversy throughout the internet on whether or not it is safe ingesting essential oils.

 What about using as a mouth-rinse?

-I personally love adding a drop of Thieves blend or lemon essential oil into my coconut oil for oil pulling, but as mentioned above, I do not support dropping oils directly into water without first binding them to some sort of salt or carrier oil (coconut oil is a perfect example of a carrier oil).
+You may also love adding a drop of Thieves blend or lemon essential oil into your coconut oil for oil pulling, but as mentioned above, I do not support dropping oils directly into water without first binding them to some sort of salt or carrier oil (coconut oil is a perfect example of a carrier oil).

 Keep in mind, there are oils you absolutely shouldn't consume!